Tharuzha/CustomTooling-Automation/README.md

 # CustomTooling Automation
-This is the repository for Web UI Test Automation for CTE Project with MCP + Playwright
+This is the repository for Web UI Test Automation for CTE Project with MCP + Playwright and Github Copilot